 - Reward yourself when you are finished with the exam.

-Come to Counseling Services in Administration Building, Room 201, to learn more about test anxiety, study tips, and relaxation methods.
+Come to CAPS in the Student Wellness Center, Room 300B, to learn more about test anxiety, study tips, and relaxation methods.
 We also offer a variety of workshops that may help you be more prepared, and in turn this may decrease your test anxiety.
-In addition, our educational counselors are available to help you with your educational performance, time management skills, etc. Our personal counselors are available for walk-ins M-F, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm .
-Please call 408-924-5910 if you would like additional information or to make an appointment with an educational counselor.
+In addition, our educational counselors are available to help you with your educational performance, time management skills, etc. Our personal counselors are available for appointments and walk in crisis counseling.
+Please call 408-924-5910 to schedule an appointment or for more information.